jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week1/notes.md

 Use IRB in the console to run through Ruby basics.

 Strings can be concatenated together using '+', however this won't work with numbers.
 Put variables in between #{NUMHERE} to put number types within a string"

+In the United States we use an acronym called PEMDAS which stands for Parentheses Exponents Multiplication Division Addition Subtraction.
+That's the order Ruby follows as well.